ubcbraincircuits/osfclienttutorial/README.md

 # OSF Client Tutorial
-This Jupyter notebook is a tutorial on the osfclient module (https://github.com/osfclient/osfclient).
+This Jupyter notebook is a tutorial on the [osfclient](https://github.com/osfclient/osfclient).